Jakeable/Ralybot/README.md

 # Ralybot [![Documentation Status](https://readthedocs.org/projects/ralybot/badge/?version=latest)](https://readthedocs.org/projects/ralybot/?badge=latest)

 Ralybot is a simple, fast, expandable and open-source Python IRC bot, and is a fork of another IRC bot called [CloudBot](https://github.com/CloudBotIRC/CloudBot/).
-It's documentation is on [Read The Docs](https://ralybot.readthedocs.org/en/latest/). **Note**: The documentation is still a work-in-progress and is not finished yet.
+Its documentation is on [Read The Docs](https://ralybot.readthedocs.org/en/latest/).

+**Note**: The documentation is still a work-in-progress and is not finished yet.
 You can find the source code for the documentation at the [Ralybot-Docs](https://github.com/KamranMackey/Ralybot-Docs) GitHub repository.

 ## Getting Ralybot